slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_11-12_FIU_vs_MIA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Miami (FL) should win 4 or more singles matches _87%_ of the time.
+- Miami (FL) should win 4 or more singles matches _99%_ of the time.
-- FIU should win 4 or more singles matches _2%_ of the time.
+- FIU should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _11%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Miami (FL) wins the doubles point, their chances of winning the dual improve to _98%_.
+- If Miami (FL) wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If FIU wins the doubles point, their chances of winning the dual improve to _13%_.
+- If FIU wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------